“10 Create in me a clean heart, O God, And Renew a steadfast spirit within me.

 “There is none good but God” Jesus said (Mk 10:18).
 He meant it!
-The only source of goodness, is Him and what He not merely makes possible, but actually gives.
+The only source of goodness, is Him and what He not merely makes possible, but actually gives – both by imputation of righteousness by faith alone in Christ and His atoning death and resurrection, and by impartation to the human heart.
 Which brings us back to David’s humble pleas in Psalm 51.
-When Jesus said “For apart from Me, you can do nothing“, (Jn 15:5), in the context of “bearing good fruit”, trust me, He meant that too!
+When Jesus said “For apart from Me, you can do nothing“, (Jn 15:5), in the context of “bearing good fruit”, He meant that too!

-According to Psalm 51, what God creates, renews, restores, does not remove, upholds, sustains – all this is what produces true, lasting change in the life.
+According to Psalm 51, what God creates, renews, restores, does not remove, upholds, sustains – is what produces true, lasting change in the life.
 It all comes from Him.
-He alone can produce it!
+He alone can produce it.
 Otherwise David’s prayer here is meaningless, empty, irrelevant and … misleading.

+Not promises, promises.
+But brokenness…humble acknowledgment of what we, in our own fallenness truly are.
 What had David come to see was true of himself, but which he had not fully understood until his sinful heart had been fully exposed by his sin?
 Why not simply just “decide” to repent, move forward, become a “God-chaser” once more?
 Just choose to obey again?
 Such is the pervasive lingo of the modern church.
 Passionate, sincere no doubt…and sadly, sincerely mistaken!
-WHAT did David now know, that he did not know prior?
+What did David now know, that he did not know prior?
 Just like so many who strive to be like him in “worship”, evidently do not seem to know?